22 Dec Not all older people are grandparents

-One of the many consequences of there being more people ageing without children is that more and more people are not, and never will be grandparents.
+One of the many consequences of there being more people aging without children is that more and more people are not, and never will be grandparents.
 1 in 5 people over 50 have no children and therefore of course no grandchildren.
-In addition there are many more older people who do have children but those children will never be parents, and therefore who will also not be grandparents.
+In addition, there are many more older people who do have children but those children will never be parents, and therefore who will also not be grandparents.

 It’s a default assumption in our society that older people are grandparents.
 The words “gran” “grandparent” “grandmother/father” are routinely used to describe older people whether or not they actually are grandparents.
 We wouldn’t use the term mother/father/parent to describe those without children but it seems acceptable to cloak all older people as grandparents.

 If you wanted to have children but couldn’t, coming to terms with that grief can be very hard especially when friends and other family become parents.
 That grief resurfaces when contemporaries who had children start to become grandparents.

 “I felt excluded because I wasn’t a mum and now I feel excluded because I don’t have grandchildren”

 “my friends constantly talk about their grandchildren, it gets very wearing”

 “Facebook seems to be full of grandparents talking about their grandchildren”

 “Everyone assumes I have grandchildren.
 It’s upsetting to keep saying I don’t especially when the first reaction is ‘oh poor you’ “